hashicorp/nomad-pack/docs/detailed-usage.md

 For an overview on basic use, see the repository [README](../README.md).

-For more information on writing custom packs and registries, see the [Writing Packs Guide](./writing-packs.md) in th repository or in the [HashiCorp Learn Guides](https://learn.hashicorp.com/nomad).
+For more information on writing custom packs and registries, see the [Writing Packs Guide](./writing-packs.md) in the repository or in the [HashiCorp Learn Guides](https://learn.hashicorp.com/nomad).

 <!--  TODO: Get the link to the writing own packs guide once it is up  -->